 Discover hundreds of national awareness days

-Researching the awareness days happening throughout the year is the time-consuming bit.
-But, don’t worry.
-I’ve done it for you!
 I’ve scoured the web for awareness campaigns that will be hitting the headlines in 2020 and have compiled more than five hundred national awareness days (UK-specific) into a handy, downloadable guide.

-Sign up here or click the image below to get your copy.
+This is available exclusively to subscribers, so sign up here or click the image below to get your copy.
 (If you’re already a subscriber but need a password reminder, contact me here and I’ll respond ASAP).